-OS X 10.6 or better only.
-Previous universal version available at the link below in the "Info" section.
+OS X 10.8 or later only.
+Previous versions available at the link below in the "Info" section.

 After dropping files to the droplet, enter tags for the tracks in this screen before the files are added to iTunes.
 The data you enter will be applied to the new tracks after being added.

 Exports your choice of title, artist, album, time, and size of the selected tracks to the clipboard or a text file

 downloaded 21m 20s ago

 Copy Artist to Album Artist of selected tracks